McSnurtle/Project-Skyfall/.github/ISSUE_TEMPLATE/recipe_request.md

 **The recipe in question?**
 What ingredients and what order should the recipe require.
 If a recipe removal, specify the pre-existing recipe in question.
-All items should have quantities, if "x" followed by a number is not in front of each ingredient, the amount is assumed to be any.
-If the items being used should be returned (not consumed by the recipe), this should be denoted with "R" in brackets (i.e. [R])  or under Additional Context.
 **Note**: please fill in the slots and leave the slots that are unfilled.
-Changing the amounts or
+Changing the amounts or layout of slots will render your suggestion invalid!
+ - All items should have quantities, if "x" followed by a number is not in front of each ingredient, the amount is assumed to be any.
+ - If the items being used should be returned (not consumed by the recipe), this should be denoted with "R" in brackets (i.e. [R])  or under Additional Context.

 | Crafting Grid | Column 1                | Column 2       | Column 3 |
 |---------------|-------------------------|----------------|----------|
 | Row 1         | 1x Terracotta           |                |          |